 South Fourth Street Exhibitors

-The South Fourth St. Section is the 2nd largest section with 160 artists.
-Located in the center of the 3.5 block show area, pedestrian traffic is heavy and artists generally report good sales.
-Booths are mostly level on the street, and directly accessible by vehicle pre- and post-show (4th Street Section map 2017).
-Event organizers work diligently to cater to different artistic preferences and budgets, so there is a mix of fine art, fine craft and contemporary/traditional craft.
-The result is a tasteful selection of high-quality original works.
+The S Fourth St Section is the 2nd largest section with 150 artists.
+Located in the geographic center of the show, pedestrian traffic is heavy and artists generally report good sales.
+Booths are mostly level on the street, and directly accessible by vehicle pre- and post-show.
+Our jurors endeavor to select a spectrum of genres from traditional to edgy, appealing to both long-time art collectors and patrons new to purchasing handmade fine art and fine craft.
+The result is a tasteful selection of high-quality original work.
+We recognize our artists as partners and strive to make every aspect of your show experience reflect that philosophy through responsiveness, helpfulness and support.
 Proceeds from the show fund various community charities, art scholarships and neighborhood maintenance and restoration.

-Information provided in this section is specific to St. James Court Art Show – South Fourth Street Exhibitors.
+Information provided in this section is specific to St. James Court Art Show – South Fourth Street.
 Show-wide Rules of Participation and General Policies follow.
 Please read to ensure you can comply before submitting application.

 - Images: 3 of work, 1 of booth